Lyra (film)

-Lyra is a 2022 British film about the life and death of murdered Northern Irish author and journalist Lyra McKee, directed by Alison Millar.
+Lyra is a 2022 film about the life and death of murdered Northern Irish author and journalist Lyra McKee, directed by Alison Millar.
 The film repurposes voice recordings and interviews from McKee's dictaphone, as well as uses text messages, home movie footage and other archives.
-Lyra premiered on 7 November 2021 at Belfast and Cork film festivals.
+Lyra premiered on 7 November 2021 at Cork International Film Festival simultaneously with a private screening for family and friends during the Belfast Film Festival.

-The film won the Tim Hetherington award at Sheffield DocFest and the audience award at the Cork International Film Festival.
+The film won the Tim Hetherington award at Sheffield DocFest and the Audience Award at the Cork International Film Festival.